North Rocks

 North Rocks features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.6% of all households, including 48.7% couples with children, 25.8% couples without children, and 9.5% single parent families.
-Non-family households account for 15.4%, with lone person households at 13.9% and group households making up 1.5%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.6.
+Family households account for 84.6% of all households, including 48.7% that are couples with children, 25.8% that are couples without children, and 9.5% that are single parent families.
+Non-family households make up the remaining 15.4%, with lone person households at 13.9% and group households comprising 1.5% of the total.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households